 Be aware, most businesses in Cozumel post the exchange rate they are using at the moment – usually it’s one of the first things you’ll see as you enter, so look for it.
 That rate may not be the up-to-the-minute rate you’d find on the live Foreign Exchange Market (Forex), but they are clearly posted for all to see (sometimes, it’s better!).

 Getting Pesos from Cozumel ATMs: Safe, with Common Sense

 Don’t let all this worry you.
 Acquiring pesos is easier and safer than ever, as you can go to one of many, bank-backed ATMs in the downtown area to withdraw cash, simply using your home ATM card.

 Large and familiar bank names like HSBC, Santander, Banamex (part of Citibank) and others are part of interbank networks you already know, like Cirrus and Plus ATM consortiums.
 Just look for the familiar logos.

-Pro tip #2: Let your bank and credit card services know where and when you’ll be traveling so that they won’t mistakenly freeze your cards if they start seeing foreign transactions.
+Pro Cozumel Currency Tip #2: When traveling to Mexico, let your bank and credit card services know where and when you’ll be traveling so that they won’t mistakenly freeze your cards if they start seeing foreign transactions.
 This is not as much of a concern these days, as financial institutions usually have ways of confirming with you on the fly.
 Nevertheless, it’s always a good precaution, especially if you are a nervous traveler.

-Pro tip #3: Prior to your trip, I’d advise downloading the helpful and respect phone app, called the XE Currency exchange app.
-With a few moments of set up, you can always know the current exchange rate, and calculate expenses accordingly (give or take the venue’s posted rate).
+Pro Cozumel Currency tip #3: Prior to your trip, download the helpful and respected phone app, called the XE Currency exchange app.
+With a few moments of setup, you can always know the current exchange rate, and calculate expenses accordingly (give or take the venue’s posted rate – see above).

 Now, you may have your own bank fees and withdrawal fees if you don’t have a card that is optimized for foreign travel, but the withdrawal itself is at a good rate.